romuloesquivel1/ChefTom/README.md

 **WINS**

-Achieving user authentication and full CRUD for both models was a difficult but reqarding process, along with displaying the information on different pages.
+Achieving user authentication and full CRUD for both models was a difficult but rewarding process, along with displaying the information on different pages.
 Managing to complete the application in full-stack Ruby was also great, considering the small window that it had been taught to me.

 **DIFFICULTIES**

-Whilst I am also classing them as wins, getting user authentication to work was a long and painful experience, and required duel programming to incorporate the fundamentals into the application.
+Whilst I am also classing them as wins, getting user authentication to work was a long and painful experience, and required dual programming to incorporate the fundamentals into the application.

-**WHAT'S NEX?**
+**WHAT'S NEXT?**

-I had originally added an API in JavaScript that feautred meals on the menu, which would ultimately be fetched by a user and sorted by various categories (e.g. starter, price, etc).
+I had originally added an API in JavaScript that featured meals on the menu, which would ultimately be fetched by a user and sorted by various categories (e.g. starter, price, etc).

-I also wanted to add a feature whereby a user could either like or dislike a meal, and then the meal couuld be featured on their profile page.
+I also wanted to add a feature whereby a user could either like or dislike a meal, and then the meal could be featured on their profile page.
 I began to program all of this, including the inclusion of lie and dislike buttons, however was unable to complete this within the time frame, and as such will work on this after the course has ended.

-I also wanted to add a feature whereby a user could either like or dislike a meal, and then the meal couuld be featured on their profile page.
-I began to program all of this, include the inclusion of lie and dislike buttons, however was unable to complete this within the time frame, and as such will work on this after the course has ended.
+**KEY LEARNINGS**

+The biggest lessons learnt here really fall into two categories - User Authentication and Ruby on Rails.
+I was writing this application after only starting learning Ruby a few weeks prior, so I made a few silly mistakes in the early stages - such as confusing some aspects with JavaScript.
+I even began writing an entire JavaScript file before realising the error of my ways.
+Ultimately though, the entire process was good experience in coding in an entirely new language, and I probably now find it to be easier than JavaScript.

+The User Authentication was also a good learning experience, and one that I hope to bring to whatever challenge I face next.